-- The Company's business model for managing the financial assets - · The contractual cash flow characteristics of the financial asset
+- The Company's business model for managing the financial assets - The contractual cash flow characteristics of the financial asset

 Subsequent to initial recognition, financial assets are measured as described below.
 At each balance sheet date, the Company assesses whether there is objective evidence that a financial asset or a group of financial assets is impaired and recognizes a loss allowance for expected credit losses for financial assets measured at either amortized costs or at fair value through other comprehensive income.
 If, at the reporting date, the credit risk on a financial instrument has not increased significantly since initial recognition, the Company measures the loss allowance for that financial instrument at an amount equal to 12 months of expected credit losses.
-If, at the reporting date, the credit risk on a financial instrument has increased significantly since initial recognition, the Company measures the loss allowance for the financial instrument at an amount equal to the lifetime expected credit losses.
-The Company always measures the loss allowance at an amount equal to lifetime expected credit losses for trade receivables, contract assets and lease receivables.
+If, at the reporting date, the credit risk on a financial instrument at an amount equal to the lifetime expected credit losses.
+The Company always measures the loss allowance at an amount equal to lifetime expected credit losses for the financial instrument at an amount equal to lifetime expected credit losses for trade receivables, contract assets and lease receivables.